partridge-tech/chris-blog/_content/2020/eip-cards-made-fraud-easier/index.md

 - Are clear about what federal organization has sent them.
 - Are engineered to at least be semi-readable and detail a clear process.

+Letters that [present](https://en.wikipedia.org/wiki/Official_mail) as federal communication build appropriate expectations, and prime people to divulge privileged information to a secure and trusted entity.

 #### Creating New Opportunities

-So now, people have been primed to expect a wordy, poorly-marked, fraudulent-looking letter in the mail, and been told to *trust* the contents of the letter.
+Instead, people have been primed to expect a wordy, poorly-marked, fraudulent-looking letter in the mail, and been *told* to trust the contents of the letter.
 Anyone who wants to exploit people's confusion around EIP Card handling (and trust in the federal government) could assemble a low-material-cost letter, send it to people across the country, and direct them to call a fraudulent number.
 I explore practical attacks in my follow up post, which is available [here](/2020/a-believable-attack-using-eip-cards/) - including how a scam like this would work, how much its materials would cost, and whether or not it'd be worth it.

 Per my research, it probably wouldn't be worthwhile to steal SSNs.
 [Vishing](https://en.wikipedia.org/wiki/Voice_phishing) attacks could be dangerous and profitable though, especially if you could drive your material and telephone costs down, because in piggybacking off EIP Cards you get a lot of rapport early on in a scam that you'd have to work much harder to cultivate otherwise.